SocietyForArtisticResearch/rc-pandoc-help/04-A-menus.md

 Here you can edit the Title, Abstract and Entry Page of the exposition.

+### Show tool borders

+When this option is turned on, you will be able to see all borders of all tools (green dashed line) in the editor.
+This can be helpful searching for empty tools.

 ### Edit table of content

 Here you can set the contents of the "contents menu" that the reader uses to navigate between pages and position in your exposition.